HURRICANE RESTORATION UPDATE ELECTRIC SYSTEM

 Efforts also are underway to bring power to both the Ron de Lugo Federal Building and the Alexander A. Farrelly Justice Center which houses the Superior Court of the Virgin Islands, VIPD Richard N. Callwood Command and the Bureau of Corrections.

 - On St. Croix, efforts continued Monday to energize more sections of downtown Christiansted and Frederiksted town up to the Paul E. Joseph Stadium.
 The service to St. Croix’s west end begins at the Midland Substation.

 POTABLE WATER SYSTEM

-- Restoration updates are available both on the WAPA website: www.viwapa.vi and on Facebook, Virgin Islands Water & Power Authority.
+- For those with Internet access, daily restoration updates are available both on the WAPA Web site: www.viwapa.vi and on Facebook, Virgin Islands Water and Power Authority.